Why Putin may help Trump again

 As a candidate in 2019, Biden called Saudi Arabia a “pariah” nation because of the apparent state-ordered murder and dismemberment the year before of Saudi journalist Jamal Khashoggi, who lived in the United States at the time and wrote for the Washington Post.
 But Biden is now working with Saudi Arabia to help normalize its relations with Israel and pursue other national goals.
 That could include an unstated agreement for the kingdom to produce more oil if prices get too high amid Biden’s reelection campaign.

-“A Saudi-Israel deal with expanded U.S. security guarantees could have the effect of making Riyadh more receptive to White House concerns regarding market tightness,” Clearview explained.
+“A Saudi-Israel deal with expanded US security guarantees could have the effect of making Riyadh more receptive to White House concerns regarding market tightness,” Clearview explained.

 Last year, the Biden administration allowed more oil from Venezuela to flow to the United States, which is now happening.
 There’s also been a tacit thaw between the United States and Iran, with Iranian oil production hitting the highest levels in at least five years—and more production expected.